lucassilvasoftware/lucassilvasoftware/README.md

 - São Paulo, Brazil
 - "Knowledge is Power"

-I create ideas and develop software solutions using my creativity and technical knowledge, building beautiful web and mobile apps that are pleasant to use and solve problems.
+I create ideas and software solutions using my creativity and technical knowledge.
+Building beautiful web and mobile apps that are pleasant to use and solve problems.